joshed-io/reveal-hugo/README.md

 isHTML = true
 ```

-Now you can add `outputs = ["Reveal"]` to the front matter of any section's `_index.md` file and that sections content will be combined into a presentation and saved to `index.html`.
-If you already have a normal `index.html` page for that section, just change the `baseName` above to `reveal` and the presentation will be placed in a `reveal.html` file instead.
+Now you can add `outputs = ["Reveal"]` to the front matter of any section's `_index.md` file and that section's content will be combined into a presentation and written to `index.html`.
+If you already have a `index.html` page for that section, just change the `baseName` above to `reveal` and the presentation will be placed in a `reveal.html` file instead.

-Note: If you specify `outputs = ["Reveal"]` for a single content file, you can make sure nothing is generated for that file.
+Note: If you specify `outputs = ["Reveal"]` for a single content file, you can prevent anything being generated for that file.
 This is handy if you other default layouts that would have created a regular HTML file from it.
 Only the list file is required for the presentation.

+## Features

-## Fragments
+### Fragments

 Fragments are a Reveal.js concept that lets you introduce content into each slide incrementally.
 Borrowing the idea from [hugo-theme-revealjs](https://github.com/RealOrangeOne/hugo-theme-revealjs) (thanks!), you can use a `fragment` shortcode to accomplish this in reveal-hugo in the same way.